October 10, 2024

 Step 1: Determine Your Eligibility

-Before you begin the application process, ensure you meet the basic eligibility criteria:
+Before starting the application process, ensure you meet the basic eligibility criteria:

-– Points Threshold: You must score at least 160 points based on your age, qualifications, work experience, and job offer in New Zealand.
+– Points Threshold: Score at least 160 points based on factors like age, qualifications, work experience, and a job offer in New Zealand.

 Step 2: Calculate Your Points

-The SMC Resident Visa operates on a points-based system.
+The SMC Resident Visa uses a points-based system to evaluate applicants.
 Points are awarded for:

 – Age: Younger applicants receive more points.